alvinwan/neural-backed-decision-trees/README.md

   arch='wrn28_10_cifar10',
   model=model)
 ```

-Note `torchvision.models.resnet18` only supports 224x224 input.
-However, `nbdt.models.resnet.ResNet18` supports variable size inputs.
-See [Models](#models) for instructions on using your favorite image classification neural network.

 **Example in ~30 lines**: See [`nbdt/bin/nbdt`](https://github.com/alvinwan/neural-backed-decision-trees/blob/master/nbdt/bin/nbdt), which loads the pretrained model, loads an image, and runs inference on the image in ~30 lines.
 This file is the executable `nbdt` in the previous section.
 Try this in a [Google Colab Notebook](https://colab.research.google.com/github/alvinwan/neural-backed-decision-trees/blob/master/examples/load_pretrained_nbdts.ipynb).